hotrodorm/hotrod/README.md

 HotRod is an open source ORM for Spring and Spring Boot geared towards high performance persistence for relational databases.

-The persistence layer can be generated with a minimal configuration and the CRUD functionality can quickly help to start prototyping an application.
+The persistence layer can be generated with a minimal configuration.

+HotRod includes four modules:
+- **CRUD** &mdash; Quick and simple persistence for rapid prototyping.
+- **LiveSQL** &mdash; Flexible querying from Java.
+- **Nitro** &mdash; Combine Native SQL with Dynamic SQL and Graph Queries.
+- `Torcs` &mdash; Detect slow queries at runtime and analyze them.

-See documenation at [HotRod 3.4](./hotrod-project/docs/docs-3.4/README.md) and [HotRod 4](./hotrod-project/docs/docs-4/README.md).
+See documentation at [HotRod 3.4](./hotrod-project/docs/docs-3.4/README.md) and [HotRod 4](./hotrod-project/docs/docs-4/README.md).